The Epic 2023-24 Rajasthan Road Trip From Mumbai

-If you are a person of the wild, you have to visit the Mount Abu Wildlife Sanctuary for bird watching escapades and high-altitude jungle safari.
+If you are a person of the wild, you have to visit the Mount Abu Wildlife Sanctuary for bird-watching escapades and a high-altitude jungle safari.
 We think that’s enough to get you there, isn’t it?

 163 km (Estimated drive time: 3 hours)

-Udaipur’s pride since 1559, The City Palace is perhaps our favourite of all the Udaipur attractions.
+Udaipur’s pride since 1559, The City Palace is perhaps our favorite of all the Udaipur attractions.